daodiseoanchor/anchor-docs/ethanchor/ethanchor-contracts/exchangeratefeeder.md

 ### `exchangeRateOf`

-Gets the exchange rate for the specified aTerra token.
+Gets the exchange rate for the specified aDaodiseo token.
 Returns a simulated value \(reflects yield accrued since last exchange rate update\) if `_simulate` is set as `true`.
 Returns the last updated exchange rate value is `_simulate` is set as `false`.

 ```text
 function exchangeRateOf(